Managing Workplace Conflict: Improving Leadership & Personal Effectiveness

 Waltham, MA 02451-1411

-- Implement changes in personal practice or an organization that works for your style and the workplace
+• Implement changes in personal and organizational practices that fit your style and organizational culture.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the Massachusetts Medical Society and Physician Health Services, Inc. The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Massachusetts Medical Society and Physician Health Services, Inc. The Massachusetts Medical Society is accredited by the ACCME to provide continuing medical education for physicians.

 This activity meets the criteria of the Massachusetts Board of Registration in Medicine for risk management (RM) study.